 IRS Hardship Requirements to Qualify for IRS Uncollectible Status

-In order to be declared uncollectible by the IRS you will have to prove to the IRS that if they were to collect the tax that is owed to them it would create unfair economic hardship.
+To be declared uncollectible by the IRS or currently not collectible (CNC), you will have to prove to the IRS that if they were to collect taxes owed to them, it would create an unfair economic hardship.
 The IRS will consider each person on a case by case basis.
-The IRS doesn’t necessarily have a set formula for declaring individuals uncollectible because they will look at maybe only one specific factor or multiple factors combined.
-The following are some questions the IRS will be looking to answer.
-If you can answer no to any of these, you will be are a likely candidate for being declared uncollectible.
+The following are some questions to ask yourself.
+If you answer no to any of these, you may be a good candidate for being declared uncollectible.

 If the IRS were to collect taxes owed from you would you be able to:

 - Pay your mortgage or rent?